grudge61/OpenVPN-install/README.md

 ## Why make a fork ?

-This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install).
+This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install) and [Angristan] (https://github.com/Angristan/OpenVPN-install).

-I made it because I wanted to have a more secured OpenVPN out-of-the-box.
-It works like the original script, but is more focused on privacy and espicially better encryption.
+I made it because I wanted to have a more flexbile OpenVPN out-of-the-box.
+It works like the original script and the forked one, but is more focused on privacy and espicially better encryption.
 Nyr's original script uses mainly default parameters regarding encryption, and some of them are unsecure.
 See [#encryption](#encryption).

 Also, Nyr and myself clearly have not the same point of view regarding this script, that's why it's a fork.